-After termination of a Provider's contract without cause, or in the event of payer insolvency, Provider shall continue to provide covered services to Members at the current contracted rate when inpatient care of Members is ongoing, until patient is ready for discharge.
+This continuity of care allowance does not apply if the Provider is terminated for reasons that would endanger the member, public health, or safety, or which relate to a breach of contract or fraud.
+After termination of a Provider's contract for any reason, or in the event of payer insolvency, Provider shall continue provide covered services to Members at the current contracted rate when inpatient care of Members is ongoing, until patient is ready for discharge.